MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 	    }
 	}
 	```

+	Custom effects are written by deriving from Xamarin Forms' ```PlatformEffect``` class and overriding key methods such as ```OnAttached```, which is called when the effect is "attached" to the control, and ```OnElementPropertyChanged```, which is called when one of the control's property values changes.

 1. Right-click the "Assets" folder in the **DroneLander.Android** project and use the **Add** > **New Folder** command to add a subfolder named "Fonts."
 Then right-click the "Fonts" folder and use the **Add** > **Existing Item...** command to import **Digital.ttf** from the lab's "Resources\Fonts" folder.